-38. Each union must prepare a notice, which must be formally approved by the Certification Officer, explaining the amalgamation proposals to its members.
-One notice may differ from another provided each complies with the requirements set out in the following paragraphs.
+32. Each employers' association concerned must prepare a notice, which must be formally approved by the Certification Officer, explaining the amalgamation proposals to its members.
+One association's notice may differ from another's provided each complies with the requirements set out in the following paragraphs.

-39. The notice must either set out the instrument of amalgamation in full, or "give an account of it sufficient to enable those receiving the notice to form a reasonable judgement of the main effects of the proposed amalgamation" (Article 75(2)(b)) of the 1995 Order).
-In practice, it is almost always simpler if the first option is followed and the full text of the instrument is attached to, and forms part of, the notice.
+33. The notice must either set out the instrument of amalgamation in full, or "give an account of it sufficient to enable those receiving the notice to form a reasonable judgement of the main effects of the proposed amalgamation" (Article 75(2)(b)) of the 1995 Order).
+In practice, it is almost always simpler if the first option is followed and the full text of the instrument is attached to and forms part of the notice.
 If the notice does not set out the instrument in full, it must state where copies of the full instrument may be inspected.

-40. The notice to indicate when voting will begin and when it will end.
-The law does not lay down a minimum period for voting, but it does require that all members be equally entitled to vote.
+34. The notice must indicate when voting will begin and when it will end.
+The law does not lay down a minimum period for voting but it does require that all members must be equally entitled to vote.
 The period will therefore depend to some extent on the arrangements made for the return of voting papers and the geographical location of members.
 In practice some members may return papers before the first date for voting and it is usual for the notice to add, after the statement of the official voting period, that any papers received before the commencement of voting will be treated as if they had been received at the commencement.

-41. The Certification Officer has produced a model "Notice to Members" for use in an amalgamation.
-This is reproduced at Appendix E. The "Notice to Members" of each of the unions involved may contain other information in addition to that shown in the model but must not contain any statement making a recommendation or expressing an opinion about the proposed amalgamation.
-42. When each draft notice has been informally agreed with the Certification Office, the organisations concerned should each send two copies for formal approval by the Certification Officer.
+35. The Certification Officer has produced a model "Notice to Members" for use in an amalgamation.
+This is reproduced at Appendix E. The notices to members may contain other information in addition to that shown in the model but must not contain any statement making a recommendation or expressing an opinion about the proposed amalgamation.

+36. When its draft notice has been informally agreed with the Certification Office, each employers' associations concerned should send two copies for the formal approval of the Certification Officer.
 This can be done at the same time as formal approval is sought for the instrument, or at a later date.
 However the notices cannot be approved before the instrument is approved, because the instrument will either form part of the notices or at least be summarised in them.
 The Certification Officer will return one copy of each of the notices endorsed 'Approved'.